Sroberts03/Startup/README.md

 [x] created the vite files
 [x] created the index.jsx file as well as the app.jsx file [x] ported all html into react

+###React pt.2 Deliverabele

+for this deliverable I did the following:
+[x] Scores are actually interactive
+[x] Login page functioning properly